abendigo/cert.ninja/README.md

   * r,s,v signature encompassing above values and contract address
 * C submits the invoice to the contract
   * If amount sent == invoice amount, then invoice is marked as paid
-* Website somehow notices the invoice was paid (told by user, polling chain?)
+* Website notices the invoice was paid by polling chain
-* Website initiates the verification steps
+* User initiates the verification steps
 * Once all the steps are completed, website constructs minified, sorted-keys JSON object (J)
+* User is notified they are verified
+* User visits https://cert.ninja/address/0xblahblah to see flashy certificate
-* Website hashes J (JH) and sends message to chain with following:
+* Website hashes J (JH) and sends message to chain with following: (TODO)
   * JH
   * A
-* Website uploads J to IPFS
+* Website uploads J to IPFS (TODO)
-* Once tx is mined, user is notified they are verified
-* User visits https://cert.ninja/addr/0xblahblah to see flashy certificate
-* User calls contract to verify that A maps to JH
+* User calls contract to verify that A maps to JH (TODO)